Bath Salts Abuse Effects

 The appearance of the drug differs based on the chosen form.
 While the drug primarily comes in a powdered form, which is usually white or brown in color, it is also possible to find pills or capsules of the drug.

-The impact on health is a key concern when using bath salts.
+The impact on health is a key concern with bath salts abuse.
 In many cases, the drug will continue impacting the body for up to eight hours.

 Possible impacts on the body and mind include: